Why Spider Webs Trap Dragonflies: A Closer Look

 Dragonflies may fail to see spider webs because webs are transparent in visible light, blend into the background in ultraviolet light, and are often suspended in mid-air across wide expanses of space.
 They may also collide with webs when distracted by pursuing prey or fleeing from other predators.

-Spider webs are transparent in visible light – unless the sun shines off the strands at just the right angle, or the strands are covered with dew, a web is essentially invisible.
+Spider webs are transparent in visible light.
+A web is essentially invisible unless the sun shines off the strands at just the right angle, or the strands are covered with dew.

 Also, dragonflies fly quickly through their habitats in pursuit of prey or mates, and may not notice a web until it’s too late.
-They may be distracted and chase the object of their attention straight into webs.
 Depending on the span between web strands, a small midge might fly straight through the web, while the much larger dragonfly makes contact and becomes trapped.
 Or the resident spider gets a smorgasbord by capturing both insects.

-Finally, many capture spirals are suspended in mid-air from extremely long support lines that span spaces that otherwise appear wide open and safe.
+Finally, spiders suspend their webs in mid-air from extremely long support lines.
+These lines can span spaces that otherwise appear wide open and safe.
 With lots of empty air space above, below, and to the sides of the web, a dragonfly may fly past a web multiple times without incident through sheer luck.
 But a slight alteration in its flight path may put it on a collision course with the capture net.

 Do spiders always eat dragonflies caught in webs?